cadop/seg1d/docs/source/start.rst

 In this section, a few simple examples are given to ensure the installation is working and you are able to segment data.
-These examples call a method provided that uses default parameters for the algorithms within the segmentation process but contains the data related parameters such as scaling and step size for the matching process.
+These examples call a method provided that uses default parameters for the algorithms within the segmentation process but allows user input for the data related parameters such as scaling and step size for the matching process.

 Sample Data